HMS-Core/hms-scene-fine-grained-demo/README.md

 ## Supported-Environments

 * AndroidStuido 3.5.0 or a later version is recommended.
-* Java SDK 1.7 or later
+* Java SDK 1.8 is recommended.
 * HMS Core (APK) 4.0.2.300 or later
 * EMUI 10.0 or later